spectrocloud/librarium/docs/docs-content/integrations/microk8s.md

 distribution developed by [Canonical](https://canonical.com).
 It deploys all Kubernetes services in a single, fully contained package, while also offering out-of-the-box [add-ons](https://microk8s.io/docs/addons).

-Palette offers MicroK8s as an available Kubernetes distribution for creating clusters.
-You can use MicroK8s as the Kubernetes layer when creating a [cluster profile](../profiles/profiles.md) and then use the cluster profile to deploy a cluster.
+Palette offers MicroK8s as Kubernetes distribution available for creating clusters.
+You can use MicroK8s as the Kubernetes layer when creating [cluster profiles](../profiles/profiles.md) and then use the cluster profiles to deploy clusters.

 ### Support Lifecycle

-We support other Kubernetes distributions, such as K3s and RKE2, until their official End-of-Life (EOL).
+We support different Kubernetes distributions, such as MicroK8s, K3s, and RKE2, until their official End-of-Life (EOL).
 The EOL is set by the respective owner.
 Once we stop supporting the minor version, we initiate the deprecation process.
-Refer to the [Kubernetes Support Lifecycle](kubernetes-support.md#palette-extended-kubernetes-support) guide to learn more.
+Refer to the [Kubernetes Support Lifecycle](kubernetes-support.md#other-kubernetes-distributions) guide to learn more.

 ## Versions Supported